ChrisCoolman/nasaadc/README.md

 # 🚀 The Astroworlds 🚀
-Nasa App Development Challenge Group!
+Nasa App Development Challenge Group!\n
-We are working on visualizing the Artemis II mission!
-We are using **python** and the **ursina** game engine
+We are working on visualizing the Artemis II mission!\n We are using **python** and the **ursina** game engine

 ## Team Members and roles